Valve Steam Deck: how, where, and when can I buy one?

 If I pre-order a Steam Deck today, when will I receive it?

-Pre-orders placed today may differ depending on your location as time goes on, though it appears expected order availability will be sometime after Q2 2022 no matter where in the world you're in.
+Pre-orders placed today may differ depending on your location as time goes on, though it appears expected order availability will be sometime after Q2 2022 no matter where in the world you are.

 Expected Steam Deck order availability by region: